TechnologyEnhancedLearning/LearningHub.Nhs.WebUI/README.md

 To run the code, you will also need to clone and build the [Learning Hub User API repository](https://github.com/TechnologyEnhancedLearning/LearningHub.Nhs.UserApi)

-You will need a development copy of the Learning Hub sql database - to obtain this, please contact support (see Contribute section below)
+You will need a development copy of the Learning Hub SQL database - to obtain this, please contact support (see Contribute section below)

 ## Getting the code